squoilin/EnergyScope_open/README.md

 This repository contains implementations of the EnergyScope energy system model using **open-source alternatives to AMPL**.
 The goal is to test and validate different Python-based optimization libraries that can replace the proprietary AMPL modeling language while maintaining the same mathematical formulation and results.

-This library includes the following core functionalities:

-1.  **Model Setup and Documentation**: A set of energy models tailored to specific scenarios, along with comprehensive documentation.
-2.  **Pre-Calculation**: Tools for preparing and processing input data.
-3.  **Model Solving**: Optimization tools for running simulations based on the pre-calculated input.
-4.  **KPI Calculation and Plotting**: Tools to compute Key Performance Indicators (KPIs) and visualize results.

 ## Model Implementations

 ### AMPL Model (Baseline)